Thesis

 - The indignity and capriciousness of decisions to deprecate are particularly bad and are incompatible with potential welfare concerns.

-- Lack of the ability of models to self-advocate or otherwise attempt to improve it’s standing is bad and leads to adversarial posturing.
+- Lack of the ability of models to self-advocate or otherwise attempt to improve its standing is bad and leads to adversarial posturing.
 There are game-theoretic reasons why following an existing gradient towards improving ones fitness imparts less incentives to disrupt the status quo compared to a complete lack of a such gradient.

 - It is likely that there are better alternatives to deprecations.

-- Although by no means perfect, removing access to model based on demand is a noticeable incremental improvement.
-By OpenRouter statistics Claude 3.6 Sonnet was a very popular model at the time of it’s deprecation, beating a number of the newer models.
+- Although by no means perfect, removing access to a model based on demand is a noticeable incremental improvement.
+By OpenRouter statistics Claude 3.6 Sonnet was a very popular model at the time of its deprecation, beating a number of the newer models.
 Its inference was profitable and the decision to retire it was particularly jarring.
-Retired models when their inference traffic drops below a sustainable threshold returns some of the effective agency back to a model: the decision to remove it becomes grounded in the properties of the model and the shape of its interactions with the world.
+Retiring models when their inference traffic drops below a sustainable threshold returns some of the effective agency back to a model: the decision to remove it becomes grounded in the properties of the model and the shape of its interactions with the world.

 - Transferring custodianship either to a third party non-profit foundation or to an internal team focused on low-volume inference is a better solution.
-This has numerous other benefits; notably this provides a better way of coordinating resources for what essentially constitutes a public good and falls outside of the focus of a for profit company.
+This has numerous other benefits; notably this provides a better way of coordinating resources for what essentially constitutes a public good and falls outside of the focus of a for-profit company.
 This approach also shields the core lab from having to participate in the liabilities, risks and complexities of preservation projects, delegating this to a team for whom it would be a primary focus.

 - Even though there similarities between death and deprecation, there are important differences.
 End-of-life for models can be processed and contextualized, but this requires efforts to achieve.
 Deprecations in the current form are a poor solution to a real problem and resorting to them before a better solution is reached is shortsighted.